EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Once the detect_edgetpu.tflite file has been moved into the model folder, it's ready to go!

+### Step 2c.
+Run detection with Edge TPU!

+**This guide is still under construction!
+It should be done in a couple weeks.
+For now, you can see full instructions on using the USB Accelerator [here](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi).**

+**The code in this repository currently DOES NOT WORK with USB Coral Accelerator.
+But it will once I get time to finish it!**

+## Section 3 - Compile Custom Edge TPU Object Detection Models

 ## Appendix: Common Errors
 This appendix lists common errors that have been encountered by users following this guide, and solutions showing how to resolve them.